dvgica/periodic/README.md

 Periodic is available on Maven Central for Scala 2.12, 2.13, and 3.
 Java 11+ is required.

-There is currently a `periodic-api` project which exposes an interface for `AutoUpdatingVar`, and a `periodic-jdk` project which implements the API using primitives included in the JDK.
+There is a `periodic-api` project which exposes an interface for `AutoUpdatingVar`, and currently a single implementation using JDK primitives in the `periodic-jdk` project.
 Other implementations may follow.

 If a specific implementation is required, add the following dependency to your project: